 This strain produces a beneficial enzyme called nattokinase which has been shown to support healthy blood pressure and cholesterol levels5.
-In one study it showed that Bacillus spores including B. subtilis HU58 were able to stimulate an increase of cells within the gut and promote a positive immune response6.
+One study showed that Bacillus spores including B. subtilis HU58 were able to stimulate an increase of cells within the gut and promote a positive immune response6.

 Interestingly, soil-based organisms including the Bacillus subtilis species have shown promise in supporting complex digestive issues like Small Intestinal Bacterial Overgrowth7.
 Health professionals can read more about this here on the Professionals site: Small Intestinal Bacterial Overgrowth.
 In the debate of soil-based organisms vs probiotics for dealing with SIBO, it looks like soil-based strains do not exacerbate symptoms of SIBO in the way regular probiotics can do.

 It is difficult to say which is the ‘best’ soil-based probiotic in general terms because this will depend on your individual needs.
 However, in terms of the weight of research, the Bacillus coagulans species has been the most extensively studied and has demonstrated the most significant results in clinical trials.

-Overall, Bacillus coagulans Unique IS-2 has the been one of the most well studied of all the strains on adults, children and the elderly but has shown particularly good results in children for digestive symptoms.
+Overall, Bacillus coagulans Unique IS-2 has been one of the most well studied of all the strains on adults, children and the elderly but has shown particularly good results in children for digestive symptoms.
 A child’s gut microbiome can differ from an adult’s, therefore positive probiotic trials in adults do not always correlate to children.
 B. coagulans Unique IS-2 has been shown to significantly improve a variety of GI disorders in children and adolescents.
 This would be my first choice for daily gut support in children and adults too.